athena-labz/athena/README.md

 At any point in time judges that are inside the list of mediators can choose to "sign" the contract, upon request, providing their membership SIG token to show that they accept to mediate it.
 They also deposit an amount of tokens; this will be transferred to the damaged parties in case they do not provide a reliable input within the deadline.

 #### C. Accusation
 In order to accuse someone, any user that has already signed a contract can anytime consume the contract UTxO using the accuse redeemer.
-This will have as effect an increase into the running diputes amount, the accusation list.
+This will increase the running diputes amount in the accusation list.
 A new triple is generated including the user's public key hash, the accused entity and the set deadline.
 The main application will generate an event and notify the first confirmed judge.
 At that point the judge, mediator/arbitrator starts acting and provides the inputs as for set logic code.

 ![Accusation Example](images/accuse.png)

 #### D. Trials
-After a judge has been notified, it is his responsibility to discover as many information as possible concerning the case.
-In this sense, if necessary, he can call both parties to a discussion in which each one will explaining their views.
-Lawyers like in the traditional legal system may be engaged as well, if they think is necessary.
+After a judge has been notified, it is his responsibility to discover as much information as possible concerning the case.
+In this sense, if necessary, he can call both parties to a discussion in which each one will explain their views.
+Lawyers, like in the traditional legal system, may be engaged as well, if they think it is necessary.
 In most cases, though, it will be sufficient if the judge communicates in digital format with the users and ask them for proofs and defenses, as it is in the best interest of both to collaborate.
-In this way judges finds out the actual facts assisting an activity of investigation.
+In this way judges find out the facts assisting an activity of investigation.

 After sufficient information has been acquired by the mediator, he can consume the "logic" UTxO providing the set boolean inputs as a redeemer.
 This Plutus validator will then consume the contract UTxO and distribute the deposited tokens according to the set terms (terms should be understood as the logic itself).

 ![Accusation Example](images/trial.png)

 #### E. Rewards and Penalties
-DigiServices strive for Trustworthy Platform excellence and for this purpose implements strict policies to support just behavior and strongly penalize failures in fulfilling set agreements.
+DigiServices strives for Trustworthy Platform excellence.
+For this purpose, it implements strict policies to support just behavior and strongly penalizes failures in fulfilling set agreements.

-In that regard, judges, service providers and clients will be rewarded for their service through a weighed formula that will distribute tokens based on their CAS scores every month.
-In addition, members having scores exceeding a set threshold continuously over 12 months shall receive a premium-reward in DSET.
+Judges, service providers and clients will be rewarded for their service through a weighed formula that will distribute tokens based on their CAS scores every month.
+Members having scores exceeding a set threshold continuously over 12 months shall receive a premium-reward in DSET.
 Aiming at increased participation and activity, members will also be able to freely set a minimum transaction quantity threshold (number of deals), measured per month.
 The higher the value set, the higher the premium-reward.

 Penalties will follow a similar approach.
 Members with low CAS scores will be forced to pay an amount of tokens in order to maintain their membership and, if for 12 consecutive months, their CAS score is below a set threshold, the user will have an extra penalty.

 CAS scores can be found in each user account.
-The signature policy script, which "officiate" accounts, only allows minting of signature tokens if the account UTxO is initialized with a datum containing the initial CAS score (600,000).
+The signature policy script, which "officiate" accounts, only allows minting of signature tokens if the account UTxO is initialized with a datum containing the initial CAS score (60,000).
 This ensures that all users start with the same score and no data is tempered.
 After an account is officiated, it's UTxO will only be consumed when validated, making it possible for the platform to execute the necessary logic, increasing or decreasing users' scores.

 The user score increment is defined as a percentage of the subtraction between the total and the actual score.